GREYFOXRGR/project/README.md

 Welcome to the Polymer project repo.
 This is the meta-repo for all things Polymer project - the core team's roadmap, the community code of conduct, and the contributing guide.

+## What is Polymer?

+Polymer is a web development library based on the Web Components standards, that makes it easy to build composable, interoperable, encapsulated elements.
+For more information, see the [Polymer project site](https://www.polymer-project.org/1.0/).

 ## Table of Contents

 * [Roadmap](Roadmap.md): The core project's roadmap - what the core team is looking to work on in the near future.